2023 Michael Jenike Young Investigator Award Guidelines

 Eligibility

-Eligible principal investigators must be current graduate students, or must have completed their residency or PhD (or equivalent) on or after September 1, 2018 (note: exceptions to this restriction will be considered on a case by case basis ‒ please contact research@iocdf.org with any questions).
+Eligible principal investigators must be current graduate students, or must have completed their residency or PhD (or equivalent) on or after September 1, 2019 (Note: exceptions to this restriction will be considered on a case-by-case basis — please contact research@iocdf.org with any questions).
 Applicants who are still in training must submit a letter from their mentor with their application.
 You may include study personnel, consultants, etc. in your application who do not meet these requirements, but they cannot occupy a PI or co-PI role.

-Only research projects that investigate topics in the field of OCD and related disorders (OCD, including pediatric OCD; PANS/PANDAS; hoarding disorder; body dysmorphic disorder) will be considered for funding.
+These proposals are for research projects that investigate topics in the field of OCD and related disorders (OCD, including pediatric OCD; PANS/PANDAS; hoarding disorder; body dysmorphic disorder; BFRBs).

 Preparing Your Application